grachet/game/README.md

 # Space Attack

-A game build on phaser.io, it's my first javascript project.
+A game build on phaser.io, it's my first javascript project (after only some course on html/css)

----

-Getting Started

-* just launch with a server to make the canvas work